 Scott from Life-Long-Learner.com shared an email that uses an interesting tool to create a powerful visual message.

-Here’s the example of his successful cold email templates from his blog:
+Here’s an example of his successful cold email templates from his blog:

-Scott has a breakdown on his own blog, but here are his most important points:
+Scott has a breakdown on his blog, but here are his most important points:

 - Scott jumps right in without an intro.
 That grabs the recipient’s attention and doesn’t waste time focusing on Scott.

-- Scott doesn’t send a long email with a list of everything wrong with the mobile version of the blog.
-Instead?
-He creates a visual presentation that depicts what’s wrong (again: show, don’t tell).
-Also note the little sound warning — a nice touch, and one that makes it clear this is a video/audio walkthrough.
+- Scott doesn’t send a long email listing everything wrong with the blog’s mobile version.
+Instead, he creates a visual presentation depicting what’s wrong (show, don’t tell).
+Also note the little sound warning — a nice touch that clarifies this is a video/audio walkthrough.

 - Scott gives value by offering to take care of this problem for Dan.
 This could turn into a paid contract and a fruitful, long-term relationship.